Both intermittent fasting and ketosis have gotten much attention lately.

 Yes, intermittent fasting can put you into ketosis.
 Ketosis is nothing else than burning fat for energy when carbohydrate stores are empty.

 How long does it take to go into ketosis when fasting?

-In case you are on a ketogenic diet, you already are in ketosis when fasting and burn fat for energy efficiently.
+If you are on a ketogenic diet, you are already in ketosis when fasting and burning fat for energy efficiency.
 On the other hand, if you follow a standard American diet (SAD), you will not get into ketosis in 16 hours since carbohydrate stores are full.
-In this case, you would need to go cold turkey with a prolonged fast to have a chance to enter ketosis
+In this case, you would need to go cold turkey with a prolonged fast to have a chance to enter ketosis.

 How long does it take for intermittent fasting to reach ketosis?

 It depends on how fat-adapted you are.
 If you are not used to low-carb diets, it can take weeks of 16/8 until you will reach ketosis for the first time.